onkar-03/The-Ultimate-React/12. Atomic Blog/Theory Notes (Context API).md

 ## What is the Context API?

-The **Context API** in React is a system that allows us to pass data throughout an application without having to manually pass props down the component tree.
+The **Context API** in React is a system that allows us to pass data throughout an application (to deeply nested child components) without having to manually pass props down the component tree.

 It essentially provides a way to broadcast global state that should be available to child components of a certain context.

 ### The Problem It Solves: Prop Drilling